Who We Are

 The availability of assessment appointments is limited, so if you don't come in the first few weeks of the semester you may be placed on a waiting list.

 Where We Are Located

 We are located in Room 401 in Wells Hall on the Murray State University campus.
-Wells Hall faces North 16th Street and is located across from the Olive Street intersection between Chestnut and Main Streets.
+Wells Hall faces North 16th Street and is located between Chestnut and Main Streets.

 Because the Center is a training facility, we do not accept any court-related referrals.